 Talent positioning and lowering the filter into the well insert containing media.

-Once the retina separates from the filter, slowly move the filter aside and remove it from the well using forceps [1].
-Use a 1-milliliter pipette to aspirate 500 microliters of media from the insert, allowing the retina to settle flat against the insert floor due to the air-liquid interface [2].
+Once the retina separates from the filter, slowly move the filter aside and remove it from the well using angled forceps [1].
+Use a 1-milliliter pipette to aspirate 500 microliters of media from the insert, trapping the retina between the insert and the air-liquid interface [2].

 Talent gently withdrawing the filter from the media using forceps.